 - Easy to use for non-technical team members (doesn't require IT involvement)

-- Saves time on content promotion and distribution, not just collaboration
+- Saves time on online content promotion and distribution, not just collaboration

 - Pre-schedule content for publication and promotion, and includes an editorial content planning tool